rotate your phone

 L18 HOUSE

-bathroom were added at the front of the house.
-The living and dining areas were connected to create a more open and convenient layout, and natural light
+at the front of the house.
+The living and dining areas were opened and connected, creating a more convenient layout, while additional natural light was introduced into the kitchen at the back.

-was introduced to the kitchen at the back.
-On the second floor, all bedrooms were enlarged, and the unused original balcony prone to leakage was converted
+On the second floor, all bedrooms were enlarged, and the original balcony—previously unused and prone to leakage—was converted into additional bedroom space.

-Architect: Narucha Kuwattanapasiri, Warakorn Chareonrat
+Architects: Narucha Kuwattanapasiri, Warakorn Chareonrat

 Interior Architect: –